SciWilro/cehg16-workshop/README.md

 and
 information regarding geographic location corresponding to each 1kg population labels [1kg.lab.loc](/data/panel/1kg.lab.loc)
-Using ggmap which utilized oogle map API we find the lat/lon coordinate of each location and plot the avergae admixture proportions.
-Alternatively you can use the python scripy [get_latlon_google.py](aux/get_latlon_google.py) for geocoding
+Using ggmap which utilizes google map API we find the lat/lon coordinate of each location and plot the avergae admixture proportions.
+Alternatively you can use the python script [get_latlon_google.py](aux/get_latlon_google.py) for geocoding.

 Optional Excerise: Repeat the study with HGDP samples.

 #### Questions